-- Allow for safe will only allow the application to communicate over networks defined as Safe (trustworthy). - • Block will forbid the communication automatically; the application will not be allowed to connect to any network. - 2 Ask will display a dialog enabling you to decide whether you want to allow or block the communication attempt at that moment. - Advanced settings displays further extensive and detailed setting options in the bottom part of the dialog in the Application detail rules section.
+- • Allow for safe will only allow the application to communicate over networks defined as Safe (trustworthy). - 2 Ask will display a dialog enabling you to decide whether you want to allow or block the communication attempt at that moment. - Advanced settings displays further extensive and detailed setting options in the bottom part of the dialog in the Application detail rules section.
 The details will be applied according to the list order, so you can Move up or Move down the rules in the list as required to set their precedence.
 After clicking a specific rule in the list, the overview of the rule details will be displayed in the bottom part of the dialog.
 Any blue underlined value can be changed upon clicking in the respective settings dialog.
 To delete the highlighted rule, simply press Remove.
 To define a new rule, use the Add button to open the Change rule detail dialog allowing you to specify all necessary details.